Ella Mastrantonio: Pomigliano

 In January 2022, Mastrantonio joined Serie A club Pomigliano.

 Return to Perth Glory

 In July 2022, Mastrantonio returned to Australia, signing a two-year contract with Perth Glory for her fourth stint with the club.

+SKN St. Pölten

+In August 2023, Mastrantonio left Australia once more, signing with Austrian champions SKN St. Pölten.

 International career

 Mastrantonio made her debut for Australia in June 2008 against Japan.